gschup/ggrs/README.md

 ## Development Status

-GGRS is in an early stage, but the main functionality for two players should be quite stable.
+GGRS is in an early stage, but the main functionality for two players and spectators should be quite stable.

 ## What is GGPO / Rollback?